tudocomp/tudocomp/docs/Documentation.md

 Additionally to that, they support *compressed integers* (a derivation of byte coding).
 These can be used to minimize the effective bit width of small values in large value ranges:
+> TODO: It the literature, 'compressed integers' is actually called 'VByte coding', but only if b=7
+> There is actually still research about it: https://github.com/lemire/MaskedVByte

 Let $b \geq 1$ be the *block width* in bits.
 This value is a chosen fixed constant.
 A compressed integer is a bit string of the form $([0|1][0|1]^b)^+$.